National Socialist Network: History

-The organisation, whose membership is unknown, is led by Thomas Sewell, neo-Nazi, convicted criminal and former Australian soldier.
+Description and location

+The organisation was a far-right, neo-Nazi political organisation.
+It was based in Melbourne, and was active in all six state capitals and several regional cities.
 The Global Project Against Hate and Extremism released a report on 5 October 2022, in which it classified the National Socialist Network as a "white nationalist", "antisemitic", and "neo-Nazi" group.

-In November 2025, members of the National Socialist Network held an demonstration outside the New South Wales Parliament in Sydney, displaying antisemitic banners and chanting neo-Nazi slogans.
-The demonstration was hosted under the name “White Australia”, an apparent renaming of the National Socialist Network.
-Also in November 2025, Jack Eltis, a man who described himself as "the leader of White Australia NSW" said that the NSN was "very close" to having the required number of members to register as a political party.
+NSN was led by Thomas Sewell, neo-Nazi, convicted criminal, and former Australian soldier.
+Membership figures were unknown.
+It used methods such as media manipulation and attention-grabbing stunts to recruit new members.

 Activities

 2020

 In 2020, a group of NSN members in Melbourne performed a Nazi salute and displayed a neo-Nazi flag at Swinburne University.
 A photo of the incident, shared on their Facebook page, included a caption stating: "NSN would like to thank the student body and faculty for letting us promote National Socialism on campus without opposition.
 Swinburne for the White man!".
 A university spokesperson responded: "Swinburne University of Technology abhors the comments, and the symbols depicted in the photograph taken on our campus.
 The views and ideas of groups such as this run counter to everything our university stands for, and we condemn them in the strongest possible terms".